1. How much do I need?

 Then, there’s the First Home Super Saver (FHSS), a federal government scheme that allows you to make voluntary superannuation contributions that can then be withdrawn to buy your first home.

-And, to further support first home buyers, the Australian Government introduced three additional schemes – 2 for first home buyers, and the other for single parents who could be buying for the first time or buying again.
+And, to further support first home buyers, the Australian Government introduced additional schemes for first home buyers, and one for single parents who could be buying for the first time or buying again.

 4. What about a guarantor?